 Paris currency is the euro.
-Dollar to Euro.
+Dollar to Euro exchange rate.
 How much is a dollar worth in Paris?
-Convert prices in euros in dollars and other currencies.
-Find below currency rates and a tool to convert dollars and other currencies to euros.
+Convert prices in euros to dollars.
+Find below currency rates and use tool to convert dollars and other currencies to euros.
 Paris facts.

-The euro is the official currency of the eurozone, which consists of 19 of the 28 member states of the European Union: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, Spain.
-The euro is used by the institutions of the European Union and four other European countries and is consequently used daily by some 337 million Europeans.
+The euro is the official currency of the eurozone, which includes 19 of the 28 member states of the European Union: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, Spain.
+The euro is used daily by some 337 million Europeans.

 Additionally, 210 million people worldwide use currencies pegged to the euro.
 The euro is the second largest reserve currency and the second most traded currency in the world after the US dollar.
 With more than €21,800,000,000 in circulation, the euro has the highest combined value of banknotes and coins in circulation in the world, having surpassed the US dollar.